UCYENER/UCY-Python-Data-Processing/readme.md

 		tuple[np.array]: 2-element tuple containing 1D frequency and 1D amplitude arrays.

 ## h5_tree
-prints the structure of a hdf5 file.
-Just feed the h5py "file" class.
+Prints the structure of a hdf5 file on the terminal.
+Just feed the h5py "file" class as a n argument.

 ## GetH5Tree
 Takes the h5py File class and returns the hdf5 tree as a string.